duyilemi/chaingram/README.md

 # chaingram

 A decentralized app where you can get rewards on the pictures you put up.
-Uploads pictures in a decentralized way and other users can tip your content with crypto-currency.
+Upload pictures in a decentralized way and other users can tip your content with crypto-currency.
 The name and description are stored on the blockchain directly while the images themselves are stored on IPFS and the reference to those images are stored on the blockchain.

 # Tools and Tech Stack